jackdewinter/pymarkdown/issues.md

 ## Priority 1 - Must Solve Before Initial

 - command line and configuration documentation
+- properly address any issues with existing rules

 ## Priority 2 - Like To Solve Before Initial

-- how to set properties from the command line
 - plugins list, enabled default and current not taking up so much space

-- properly address any issues with existing rules
 - implement missing rules
 - yaml support for front-matter
 - better format for "plugins info"

 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi
   - leading_text_index - verify_line_and... ~715